 If you are reading this, you may be dangerously close to starting a winery right now, or possibly upgrading the one you have.
-Welcome; in any case!
-These thoughts should bring acuity to the concept of buying machines, etc.
+Welcome; In any case!
+These thoughts should bring some clarity to the process of identifying and selecting what crush equipment and other machines you will need to make wine.

 FAQ:

-1. Q: What size/ type of this/ that do I need?
+1. Q: What size/ type of press, destemmer, pump, tanks do I need?

 2. Q: How much should I budget to completely outfit my winery?

 A: This depends.
 Are you somewhere where you can use a mobile bottler?
 If yes, the answer is $85K- $200K less than you think.
-My advice is to plan on tanks, refrigeration, barrels, racks, pumps, process equipment, hoses, valves, and a pressure washer being the motor of the winery.
-The tires in this analogy will be all the consumables (bottles, corks, etc.).
+My advice is to think of tanks, refrigeration, barrels, pumps, process equipment, hoses, valves, and a pressure washer being the motor of the winery.
+The fuel in this analogy will be all the consumables (corks, capsules, etc.).
 The bottling line is typically an expense that can be spared through creative and convenient means.

 3. Q: Why mobile bottling?